esprit-dev/homebridge-dummy/README.md

 - `name`* - The display name for the accessory in HomeKit
 - `type`* - The type of accessory: `Door`, `Lightbulb`, `LockMechanism`, `Outlet`, `Switch`, `Thermostat`, `Window`, or `WindowCovering`

-- `groupName` - (Beta) Items sharing the same group name will be collected together in the Home app UI
+- `groupName` - Items sharing the same group name will be collected together in the Home app UI
     - ⚠️ Adding/removing/changing the group name will require you to reconfigure any HomeKit scenes or automations

 - `timer.delay` — If defined, the switch will automatically toggle after this many milliseconds/seconds/minutes/hours